Merstham: History

 The area has been settled since pre-Roman times.

 The village lay within the Reigate hundred, an Anglo-Saxon administrative division.
 Its name was recorded in 947 as Mearsætham, which seems to be Anglo-Saxon Mearþ-sǣt-hām = "Homestead near a trap set for martens or weasels".

 The Anglo-Saxon Chronicle for 851 states that a Viking army 'went south over the Thames into Surrey; and King Aethelwulf and his son Aethelbald with the West Saxon army fought against them at Aclea, and there made the greatest slaughter of a heathen raiding-army that we have heard tell of up to the present day, and there took the victory.'

 According to Stenton, the name Aclea nearly always appears in modern times as 'Oakley'.
 There is an Oakley in Merstham close to 'Old Way' prehistoric trackway.
 There is also a Battlebridge Lane in Merstham.
 The identification of the battle of Aclea with the site at Oakley in Merstham rather than Ockley in Surrey was in an article published in the Surrey Archaeological Collection for 1912.

 Merstham appears in Domesday Book of 1086 as Merstan.
 It was held by Archbishop Lanfranc of Canterbury.
 Its domesday assets were: 5 hides; 1 church, 1 mill worth 2s 6d, 10 ploughs, 8 acre of meadow, woodland and herbage worth 41 hogs.
 It rendered £12.

 The area has long been known for its quarries, with the first mines at Merstham recorded in the Domesday Book of 1086, and 'Reigate stone' quarried there used to build parts of Westminster Abbey, Windsor Castle and Henry VIII's Nonsuch Palace.
 It was to serve the quarries that the village became the terminus of the Croydon, Merstham and Godstone Railway, an extension of the horse-drawn Surrey Iron Railway of 1803, the world's first public railway, albeit only for goods.
 A small section of the railway is on display at the entrance to Quality Street, Old Merstham.
 Unfortunately, this section has now been taken.

+Mercers Lake was a former sand quarry, and is now used for water sports and fishing.

 The use of dynamite was first publicly demonstrated by Alfred Nobel in Price's Grey-lime Stone chalk quarry in July 1868.
 The site is now partly covered by the route of the M23 motorway just east of where it passes under the Shepherd's Hill bridge.

 The original parish church, St Katharine's, dates from around 1220; it replaced an earlier church built c.
 1100, although it is believed there has been a church of some form on the site since c.
 675 AD.